 In this work, our aim was to assess the patterns of taxonomic and phylogenetic beta diversity in headwater stream fish communities of Paraguay and Paraná Basins, testing for the influence of local and biogeographical factors acting in the species composition and lineages among these two distinct aquatic bioregions.
-We hypothesize that Paraná and Paraguai basins presented differences in clade composition, and that this difference is mainly associated with lineages replacement (phylogenetic turnover), due to the long time of separation of these two fish fauna.
+We hypothesize that Paraná and Paraguay basins presented differences in clade composition, and that these differences are mainly associated with lineages replacement (phylogenetic turnover), due to the long time of separation of these two fish fauna.
 Furthermore, we also hypothesize that Paraguay basin will present more variation in taxonomic composition among its streams than Paraná Basin, since the first present steeper slopes that results in more isolated streams than the streams of Paraná basin (14).

-Specifically we test if 1) the variation in taxonomic beta diversity is also accompanied with a variation in clade composition, indicating distinct evolutionary histories of species between these two basins and 2) which factors (local or regional) are the main drivers for the differences in phylogenetic and taxonomic composition between the headwater streams.
+Specifically we test if 1) the variation in taxonomic beta diversity is also accompanied with a variation in clade composition, indicating distinct evolutionary histories in the species occurrence between these two basins and 2) which factors (local or regional) were the main drivers for the differences in phylogenetic and taxonomic composition between the headwater streams.

 Methods